 This Saturday, October 15, the Armenian Church commemorates the Holy Evangelists, Matthew, Mark, Luke, and John, the authors of the four Gospels.
 The word Evangelist comes from the Greek euangelistes which means “one who brings good news.”
 Evangelists are given the special ability by the Holy Spirit to communicate the Gospel of Jesus Christ clearly and effectively.
 In the early days of the church evangelism was the work of the apostles.
 By the third century, the authors of the four canonical Gospels became known as the Holy Evangelists, and as the church grew “evangelist” began to denote a specific office that could include “apostles, prophets, evangelists, pastors and teachers” (see Ephesians 4:11-12).

-Matthew is the patron of the Church’s mission.
-The Gospel attributed to him closes with Jesus’ command to His disciples and followers to, “Go therefore and make disciples of all nations, baptizing them in the name of the father and of the Son and of the Holy Spirit, and teaching them to obey everything that I have commanded you.
+Matthew, who was a tax collector, listened to Christ’s call and became one of the twelve apostles.
+The Gospel attributed to him, directed to a Jewish audience, introduced Christ as the complement and fulfillment of the Old Testament.
+The book closes with Jesus’ command to His disciples and followers to, “Go therefore and make disciples of all nations, baptizing them in the name of the father and of the Son and of the Holy Spirit, and teaching them to obey everything that I have commanded you.
 And remember, I am with you always, to the end of the age.”
-(Matthew 28:19-20
+(Matthew 28:19-20)

 Mark had significant influence on the advancement of Christianity.
 Although the Gospel according to Mark is a narrative of the life of Jesus, theologians consider it to be a handbook of discipleship.
 The dominant message is that being a Christian is not only to believe in Jesus Christ, it is also living according to the example set by Jesus.
 According to tradition, Mark was the first bishop of Alexandria.
 One of the most magnificent cathedrals in the world is named after him in Venice, where his relics are kept.